 He reminds us that who we really are has nothing to do with the Big Three.
 Who we are is a consciousness connected to a quantum field of intelligence (Source).

 When we become “somebody” else other than who we really are, we feel disconnected or separate from Source.
 This separation creates those survival emotions with lower vibrations: fear, anger, lack, etc.

 What we want is to become “some-one” — oneness with Source.
 This becoming is what we call “ascension.”
 We ascend to higher consciousness.
 We energetically vibrate higher.
 More energy, less matter.
 We become more spiritual, less material.

 How can we do that?
-To become that some-one, we have to think like the Source thinks.
+To become that some-one, we have to think as the Source thinks.

-How can we know we’re thinking like the Source thinks?
+How can we know we’re thinking as the Source thinks?
 We feel good.
 We feel love.
 We feel awesome!

 When we are in creation, we are activating the brain’s creative center, the frontal lobe (part of the forebrain and comprising the prefrontal cortex).
 This is the newest, most evolved part of our human nervous system and the most adaptable part of the brain.
 It tends to be the creative center of who we are, and the brain’s CEO or decision-making apparatus.
 The frontal lobe is the seat of our attention, focused concentration, awareness, observation, and consciousness.
 It is where we speculate on possibilities, demonstrate firm intention, make conscious decisions, control impulsive and emotional behaviors, and learn new things.

 Meet the CEO.
 Dr. Joe says this is the domain of creation and change.
 It has three essential functions, which will come into play when we learn and practice meditation techniques.

 - Metacognition: Becoming Self-Aware to Inhibit Unwanted States of Mind and Body